Khushal Lobine: Education & legal career

 He grew up in Mauritius, studied law at University of Wolverhampton and at Cardiff Law School in England before returning to Mauritius to practise as a barrister.

 Political career

 Lobine was a member of the Labour Party in 2014.
-At the 07 November 2019 general elections Lobine stood as candidate of the Parti Mauricien Social Démocrate (PMSD) within the L'Alliance Nationale.
+At the 2019 general election Lobine stood as candidate of the Parti Mauricien Social Démocrate (PMSD) within the L'Alliance Nationale.
 He was elected as First Member for Constituency No.15 La Caverne Phoenix in the National Assembly.
 Patrick Assirvaden and Gilbert Bablee were elected as second and third members respectively in the same constituency.

-In April 2024 Lobine formed part of a splinter group of politicians who left the PMSD to form a new party which they called New Democrats (Mauritius).
+In April 2024 Lobine formed part of a splinter group of politicians who left the PMSD to form a new party called the New Democrats.
 By October 2024 the latter became part of a coalition known as Alliance du Changement and Lobine received its investiture at Constituency No.15 La Caverne Phoenix during the 2024 Mauritian general election.
 He was elected, along with Patrick Assirvaden (PTr) and Fawzi Allymun (MMM), the other two members of the Alliance du Changement in this constituency.